google/sqlcommenter/README.md

 ## sqlcommenter

 **sqlcommenter is donated to [OpenTelemetry](https://opentelemetry.io/).
-Please refer to <https://github.com/open-telemetry/opentelemetry-sqlcommenter> for futher updates.**
+We will continue to maintain this repository until opentelemetry SQLCommenter feature stabilizes.
+Further updates will be added here in due time.**

 [Documentation](https://google.github.io/sqlcommenter/)